 I straightened my back immediately, but it was too late.
 I saw the man reach for something with one hand and wave me over with another.
 I decided it was a smart idea to surrender, so I approached, trying to look as innocent as possible.

 The headmaster looked at me.
 And before I could open my mouth to say anything, he waved me over again to approach closer.
 The headmaster could not possible hit me, I thought.
 But will he?

 Of course he did not hit me.
-But he did something that would remain for the rest of my life.
+But he did something that would remain with me for the rest of my life.

-He was on one knee, tying his shoelaces, and from this eye hight looked straight into my eyes.
-And he said, “You are going to be something quite remarkable.
+He was on one knee, tying his shoelaces, and from this hight looked straight into my eyes.
+He said, “You are going to be something quite remarkable.
 I know it.”
 I was dumb struck.
 He was supposed to tell me off.
 I was sure of it.
 And before I could open my mouth, or remotely recover from the shock, he told me to go home.